 - Two references from employers, not from family members

 - Criminal Records Check (Vulnerable Sector)) with no findings of guilt

 - Written verification of 40 volunteer or paid hours, preferably within the last 5 years, in a long-term care, mental health or suitable facility that addresses special client care needs.
 More Information

-- Current CPR – Basic Rescuer Level C and a Standard First Aid certificate from a recognized First Aid/CPR Trainer.
+- Standard First Aid and CPR Level C from a recognized First Aid/CPR Trainer.